Édouard Drumont

-Édouard Adolphe Drumont (3 May 1844 – 5 February 1917) was a French antisemitic journalist, author and politician.
-He initiated the Antisemitic League of France in 1889, and was the founder and editor of the newspaper La Libre Parole.
+Édouard Adolphe Drumont (3 May 1844 – 5 February 1917) was a French journalist, author and politician, most often remembered for his antisemitic ideology and animus.
+He initiated the Antisemitic League of France in 1889, and was the founder and editor of the political newspaper La Libre Parole (founded in 1892).
 After spending years of research, he synthesised three major types of antisemitism.
 The first type was traditional Catholic attitudes toward the alien "Christ killers" augmented by vehement antipathy toward the French Revolution.
 The second type was hostility toward capitalism.
 The third type was so-called scientific racism, based on the argument that races have fixed characteristics, and asserting that Jews have negative characteristics.
+His work played a key role in catalyzing the Dreyfus Affair.

 Drumont's biographer, Grégoire Kauffmann, places Drumont within the counter-revolutionary tradition of Louis Veuillot, Antoine Blanc de Saint-Bonnet, and anti-modern Catholicism.
 Socialist leader Jean Jaurès stated that "all the ideas and arguments of Drumont were taken from certain clerical opponents of the French Revolution.

 Early life

-Drumont was born in Paris in 1844 to a family of porcelain-painters from Lille.
-He lost his father at the age of seventeen, and had to care for himself and earn his own livelihood from then onwards.
+Drumont was born in Paris in 1844 to a family of porcelain painters from Lille.
+His father died when he was seventeen, and he had to care for himself and earn his own livelihood from then onwards.
+He attended high school at Lycée Charlemagne.

 Public career

-He first worked in government service, and later became a contributor to the press and was the author of a number of works, of which Mon vieux Paris (1879) was awarded by the French Academy.
+He first worked in government service and at one point became a police spy for Napoleon III.
+Later he became a contributor to the press and was the author of a number of works, of which Mon vieux Paris (1879) was honored by the Académie française.
 He also worked for Louis Veuillot's L'Univers.

 Drumont's 1886 book, La France juive (Jewish France), attacked the role of Jews in France and argued for their exclusion from society.
-In 1892, Drumont initiated the newspaper the La Libre Parole which became known for intense antisemitism.
+In 1892, Drumont initiated the newspaper the La Libre Parole which became known for intense anti-semitism.
 Gaston Méry was soon made editor in chief due to his skill in exploiting scandalous affairs and his daring invective.

-The newspaper took "France for the French" as its motto.

-The newspaper was sceptical of Léo Taxil's anti-Catholic Diana Vaughan hoax before Taxil admitted it in 1897.